CIBC-Internal/python/Doc/library/stdtypes.rst

       False

+.. method:: bytes.isascii()
+            bytearray.isascii()

+   Return ``True`` if the sequence is empty or all bytes in the sequence are ASCII, ``False`` otherwise.
+   ASCII bytes are in the range 0-0x7F.

+   .. versionadded:: 3.7

 .. method:: bytes.isdigit()
             bytearray.isdigit()

-   Return true if all bytes in the sequence are ASCII decimal digits and the sequence is not empty, false otherwise.
+   Return ``True`` if all bytes in the sequence are ASCII decimal digits and the sequence is not empty, ``False`` otherwise.
 ASCII decimal digits are those byte values in the sequence ``b'0123456789'``.

    For example::